 Publications and Web Sites

-The Department of State has issued many publications, both as part of a series and as individual documents, that will be of interest to foreign affairs researchers.
-Some of those publications were issued on a near-contemporary basis in order to inform the American public and the business community.
+The Department of State has issued many publications, both as part of a series and as individual documents, that will be of interest and use to foreign affairs researchers.
+Some of those publications were issued on a near-contemporary basis in order to inform the Congress, the American public, and the business community.
 Those publications now form a unique historical resource of their own.
 This section contains information on some of the more important serial publications.

 To locate publications issued before 1910, consult the CHECKLIST OF UNITED STATES PUBLIC DOCUMENTS, 1789-1909 (3rd Edition) issued by the Government Printing Office in 1911.
 For information about documents dated after 1909, please consult a Government Documents Librarian.